18th Annual Teaching & Learning Conference at Elon University

-Elon University welcomes university and college educators to the 17th Annual Teaching & Learning Conference on Thursday, June 10, 2021 (please note the new early summer date to allow for conference ideas to percolate all summer long).
+Elon University welcomes university and college educators to the 18th Annual Teaching & Learning Conference on Monday, June 6th, 2022.
 This free, fully-virtual conference is sponsored jointly by Elon’s Center for the Advancement of Teaching and Learning (CATL) and Teaching and Learning Technologies (TLT).
-Registration is now closed (was available until June 7, 2021 at 11:59pm EST).

 Conference Theme: Educating Engaged Citizens for an Uncertain and Changing World

 Colleges and universities have long played a critical role in preparing future citizens and engaged leaders.
 This role takes on increased salience in times of rapid societal change.
 In the coming decades, our current students will take on jobs that do not yet exist, tackle existential threats like climate change and biodiversity collapse, and strive to reshape our society to be more equitable and inclusive at every level.
 What would our teaching approaches, courses, curricula, and other structures look like if educating engaged citizens for an uncertain and changing world were at the forefront of our thinking?

 - What might forward-looking engaged citizenship look like in different disciplines, or in an interdisciplinary context?